diegodiasfernandes/flashkeras/README.md

 #### FlashSequential
 - Easier to use Sequential model.

-Usage example:
+Example:
 ```py
 flash = FlashSequential()
 flash.addDense(32, "relu")
 flash.fit(x_train, y_train, epochs=15, validation=(x_test, y_test))
 ```
+*What's new???* there is no need to (besides possible...):
+- Give the input_shape
+- Create the output layer
+- Set the Optimizer
+- And many more

-TIP: Also, at any point (before fit of course), if you want to use one of the many other most specific keras functions you can use flash.getSequential() and continue from there!
+**TIP:** Also, at any point (before fit of course), if you want to use one of the many other most specific keras functions you can use flash.getSequential() and continue from there!

 #### transferlearning.FlashTransferLearning
 - How many layers you want from a network